edorex/bpf-object-context/README.md

 ### Test & Debug
 You can test your changes in the demo project after `ng build --prod` in the directory `projects/object-context`.
-The demo project has a link to the locally builded package.
+The demo project has a link to the locally built package.

 > Note: Make sure to always update unit tests if necessary and check them by calling `ng test`
 >in the directory `projects/object-context`.